adamcharnock/lightbus/docs/tutorial/django-and-lightbus.md

 Lightbus is designed to work smoothly with Django.
-A couple of additions are needed to your `bus.py` file in order to setup django correctly.
+A few of additions are needed to your `bus.py` file in order to setup django correctly.
 You should perform these at the very start of your `@bus.client.on_start()` function within your `bus.py`:

 1. Set your `DJANGO_SETTINGS_MODULE` environment variable[^1]
 1. Call `django.setup()`
+1. Decorate RPCs and handlers which use the Django ORM with `@uses_django_db`.
+This will ensure database errors are cleaned up correctly.

 ## Simple example

+The following example demonstrates:

+1. Setting `DJANGO_SETTINGS_MODULE`
+2. Calling `django.setup()`

 ```python
 # bus.py